PranavKrishnaTeja/PranavKrishnaTeja/README.md

 ServiceNow Developer
 --------------------

-I've been learning to code for 5 years, after completing my university.
-I started with HTML,CSS,JavaScript and I have started to work as ServiceNow Developer since then.....
+I've been learning to code for 5 years.
+After completing my university, I started with HTML,CSS,JavaScript and later started to work as ServiceNow Developer since then.....

 *   🌍  I'm based in INDIA
 *   ✉️  You can contact me at [pranav.krishnateja@gmail.com](mailto:pranav.krishnateja@gmail.com)